PaulSamways/site/index.md

 ### whoami

-Hi, my name is Paul (obviously) and I'm a husband, father and computer programmer.
+Hi, I'm Paul and I'm a husband, father and computer programmer.

 I met my beautiful wife, Charlene, back when we were in high school and have been together ever since.
 Somewhere along the way the ducks got in a row;